arangodb/docs/3.10/graphs-general-graphs-management.md

 - `satellites` (array):
-  An array of collection names that will be used to create [SatelliteCollections](satellites.html) for a Hybrid (Disjoint) SmartGraph (Enterprise Edition only).
+  An array of collection names that will be used to create [SatelliteCollections](satellites.html) for a (Disjoint) SmartGraph using SatelliteCollections (Enterprise Edition only).
   Each array element must be a string and a valid collection name.
 The collection type cannot be modified later.

 Create a Graph
 --------------